JarontheGreat/UpdatedPolicies/staff-policies/trusted-appointment-process.md

 # Trusted appointment process

+> This is a high level policy that guides how Trusted are selected on FroobWorld.
+>
+> See [this guide](https://froobworld.com/wiki/Server_guide/Trusted_selection) on the FroobWorld wiki for more information about Trusted selection.

 1\.
 In order to be eligible for consideration of the Trusted role a player must:

 &nbsp;&nbsp;&nbsp;&nbsp;a) have joined the server at least two months ago; and